-The cons of PV solar panels
+The environmental advantages of PV solar panels

-- Solar energy is inconsistent and intemperate weather and longer winter nights can mean that being connected to the electricity grid, or having a backup generator, is necessary for when demand is greater than supply.
+- Solar energy is inconsistent and intemperate weather and long winter nights can mean that being connected to the electricity grid, or having a backup generator, is necessary for when demand is greater than supply.

 - Older solar panels are not recyclable, although this may change in the future as they become more commonly used.

 Fun Fact!According to NASA, the sun is going to be around for at least another 6.5 billion years.

 - Solar power can be harnessed anywhere in Ireland and doesn’t depend on a connection to an existing network (such as the electricity and gas networks).

 - Solar panels are easy to install and unobtrusive without causing structural damage to houses.

 - Solar panel systems can be easily scaled up as energy requirements increase or decrease, by adding additional panels.

 - No planning permission is necessary to install PV solar panels unless your house is a listed property.

 - If too much of Ireland’s energy production came from solar power, which by nature fluctuates, a means would need to be found to resolve any instability of supply to the electricity grid.

 - Additional equipment, such as inverters, is required to connect residential solar panels to the electricity grid.